-How is B.1.617.2 different from other variants, and why may it be more dangerous?
+How is Delta different from other variants, and why is it more dangerous?

 An analysis of 38,805 sequenced cases in England revealed that the Delta variant was associated with a 2.61 times higher risk of hospitalisation within 14 days of specimen date than the Alpha variant.
 There was a 1.67 times higher risk of A&E care within 14 days.
 These figures take into account factors such as age, sex, ethnicity, area of residence and vaccination status.
 Data from Scotland supported the findings, also pointing to a more than twofold higher risk of hospitalisation for those infected with the Delta variant compared with the Alpha variant.